|

 Flour

-Because flour is a plant (which some people don't realize), the species varies from country-to-country.
-French 'all-purpose' flour is closer to American cake flour: it's milled very finely and has less-protein and strength.
-In most cases, you can't just substitute French all-purpose flour in American recipes like cookies and cakes.
-I know too many Americans who opened the oven door and found all their carefully rolled-out chocolate chip cookies, melded into once, giant blob.
+Flour varies from country-to-country.
+French ‘all-purpose’ flour (type 45 and type 55) is closer to American cake flour: it’s milled very finely and has less-protein and gluten (strength).
+In most cases, you can’t just substitute French all-purpose flour in American recipes like cookies and cakes.
+I know too many Americans who opened the oven door and found all their carefully rolled-out chocolate chip cookies, melded into one, giant blob.

 Molasses

-You can buy mélasse at natural food stores, but it's sulphured, unrefined, and very strongly-flavored.
+You can buy mélasse at natural food stores, but it’s sulphured, unrefined, and very strongly flavored.
 When using it in recipes, I cut it with some mild-flavored honey.
-Otherwise it can overwhelm all other flavors in whatever you're baking.
-(Unless you like that strong, molasses flavor...then go for it.)
+Otherwise it can overwhelm all other flavors in whatever you’re baking.
+(Unless you like that strong, molasses flavor…then, go for it.)
+American-brands of mild, unsulphured molasses, as we know it, are available in stores that cater to the expat community.

 Yeast